mjovanc/hugin-cli/README.md

 We need in the future to link all test files so we can run all unit tests at once.

-## Clean

-If we want to do a cleanup of generated files during build we can run:

-`git clean -xfd`

 # Contribute

 ## Pull request

-I appreciate all contributions whether it be small changes such as documentation of source code to major improvement of code.
+We appreciate all contributions whether it be small changes such as documentation of source code to major improvement of code.
 The easiest way is to make a fork and then make a pull request into our master branch.

 # Contributors